Linkd-Inc/ngx-slideshow/README.md

 import { NgxSlideshowModule } from 'ngx-slideshow';
 ```
 The only remaining part is to list the imported module in your application module.
 The exact method will be slightly
-different for the root (top-level) module for which you should end up with the code similar to (notice ` NgSlideshowModule .forRoot()`):
+different for the root (top-level) module for which you should end up with the code similar to (notice ` NgxSlideshowModule .forRoot()`):
 ```js
 import { NgxSlideshowModule } from 'ngx-slideshow';